nbieck/nbieck.github.io/about.md

 During this degree I found my passion specifically in the pursuit of computer graphics, both real-time and ray-traced, and I was the primary graphics programmer for several of our student game projects.

+In my free time, I enjoy board and video games, reading as well as climbing (mostly bouldering, with occasional top roping).

+I also have an interest in languages, being conversational in German, English, French, Dutch and Japanese, as well as speaking some Spanish.

 <style>
 .post-header, #talks, #workshops {
   text-align: center; /* Want the About Page header to be in the middle */